testrcapp/sample_publicrepo/README.md

 1. Valid languages and version.
-2. Valid addons
-3. User specified environment variables in global tag.
+2. User specified environment variables in global tag.
    - Envs (eg: TEST=FOO) is specified in env tag.
-4. Secure environment variables in global tag.
+3. Secure environment variables in global tag.
    - Encrypted from shippable UI and specified in env tag.
-5. User specified environment variables in matrix tag.
+4. User specified environment variables in matrix tag.
-6. Make sure whether pre_ci envs carrying over to pre_ci_boot section
+5. Make sure whether pre_ci envs carrying over to pre_ci_boot section
    - IMAGE_TAG envs specified in pre_ci should be fetched in pre_ci_boot.

-7. Include(only) tags for master branch.
+6. Include(only) tags for master branch.
-8. Exclude(except) tag for non master.
+7. Exclude(except) tag for non master.
-9. Using wildcard in branches tag(only) in integrations.
+8. Using wildcard in branches tag(only) in integrations.
-10. Private submodules are enabled.
+9. Private submodules are enabled.
     - verify the gitsync step in console to verify the submodules are enabled.

-11. Docker build and push(private image)
+10. Docker build and push(private image)
-12. GCR build and push
+11. GCR build and push
-13. Quay.io build and push
+12. Quay.io build and push
 13. ECR build and push
 14. Build status(waiting,proccessing,success).
 15. Custom build( specify envs from UI(custom: foo)  and verify its taken to the build).